Join Our Newsletter

 Uncover a Host of Agricultural Artisans

-With its swathes rolling green hills, smatterings of castle ruins, idyllic villages and sheep as far as the eye can see, an adventure in the Golden Valley or nearby Hay-on-Wye can transport you to what feels like a bygone era.
-The food and drink on offer, however, is very much at the cutting edge of this century and even includes a Michelin Green Starred restaurant.
+With its swathes of rolling green hills, smatterings of castle ruins, idyllic villages and sheep as far as the eye can see, an adventure in the Golden Valley or nearby Hay-on-Wye can transport you to what feels like a bygone era.
+The food and drink on offer, however, is very much at the cutting edge of this century and even includes a Michelin Guide recommended pub.

 Big Five Foodie Sightings